MicrosoftDocs/memdocs/sccm/develop/osd/how-to-set-the-pxe-service-point-response-to-all-network-interfaces.md

 3. Get the embedded properties.

-4. Update the assetId:///BindPolicy?qualifyHint=False&autoUpgrade=True embedded property.
+4. Update the `BindPolicy` embedded property.

 5. Commit the changes to the site control file.

 ## Example
  The following example method sets the PXE service point response to a network interface.
-If `respondToSpecificInterface` is set to `1` you must set the assetId:///BindExcept?qualifyHint=False&autoUpgrade=True list to specify the network interfaces that can respond.
+If `respondToSpecificInterface` is set to `1` you must set the `BindExcept` list to specify the network interfaces that can respond.
 For more information, see [How to Set the PXE Service Point Response for a Specific Network Interface](../../develop/osd/how-to-set-the-pxe-service-point-response-for-a-specific-network-interface.md).

  For information about calling the sample code, see [Calling Configuration Manager Code Snippets](../../develop/core/understand/calling-code-snippets.md).